 School Gardens

-The K-12 Education and the Environment Initiative Curriculum includes lessons about how we depend upon the earth’s resources for our food.
-School gardens provide an excellent opportunity for teachers to extend these lessons outside of the classroom to reinforce concepts about nutrient cycles, food production, decomposition, water conservation and more.
+School gardens provide an excellent opportunity for teachers to extend EEI lessons outside of the classroom to reinforce concepts about nutrient cycles, food production, decomposition, water conservation and more.

 Agriculture in the EEI Curriculum

 Throughout the K-12 EEI Curriculum students learn about the importance of agriculture in California.
 Starting in kindergarten, students learn that fruits and vegetables come from farms and gardens, not just the grocery store.
-Second graders read a story about a young girl’s search for strawberries as the context for learning about producers and consumers.
-Compost is featured in fourth-grade EEI Curriculum lessons as students learn about decomposition.
-In high school, students learn about genetic engineering and the pros and cons of this controversial technology.
+The environmental education curriculum provides lessons throughout high school.

 Compost and Mulch in the Garden

-Both new and established gardens benefit from the use of compost and mulch.
-Many schools purchase compost when they initially establish their garden, then they start making their own compost.
-You can use grass clippings, yard trimmings, rotten vegetables, and in some cases even food scraps from the cafeteria and/or students’ lunches.
+Both new and established gardens benefit from compost and mulch.
+Many schools purchase compost when they first establish their garden, then start making their own.
+You can use grass clippings, yard trimmings, and even cafeteria food scraps.
 While some schools choose to make compost piles in the garden, others compost with worm boxes right in the classroom!

 Recycled-Content Garden Supplies